iamSharukhMulani/Internship-at-Spark-Foundation-/README.md

 ● As a business manager, try to find out the weak areas where you can work to make more profit.

 ● What all business problems you can derive by exploring the data?

+### Task 6: Prediction using Decision Tree Algorithm [Link](https://github.com/iamSharukhMulani/Internship-at-The-Spark-Foundation-/tree/main/Task%206%20Prediction%20using%20Decision%20Tree)

+● Create the Decision Tree classifier and visualize it graphically.

+● The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.